jyce2/forage_bcgx/README.md

 5. Insights & Recommendations: how we can communicate the value of these predictions by explaining them in a way that matters to the business?

-Business problem: An electric company is a client of BCGX with a current problem in their company, and asks BCGX for help.
-Customer churn rates are increasing, and the company wants to know what factors are contributing to this problem by leveraging data on customer usage, time, price, and churn.
+Business problem: An electricity company has a problem with customer retention and asks BCGX to look into this issue further.
+Customer churn rates are increasing, and the company wants to predict which factors contribute to customer churn by leveraging customer usage, price, and churn data.

 Hypothesis: Is churn driven by customers' sensitivity to price changes?